-SIJ pain - aftercare; SIJ dysfunction - aftercare; SIJ strain - aftercare; SIJ subluxation - aftercare; SIJ syndrome - aftercare
+SIJ pain - aftercare; SIJ dysfunction - aftercare; SIJ strain - aftercare; SIJ subluxation - aftercare; SIJ syndrome - aftercare; SI joint - aftercare

-The main purpose of the joint is to connect the spine and the pelvis.
-As a result, there is very little movement at the SIJ.
+The main purpose of the SIJ is to connect the spine and the pelvis.
+As a result, there is very little movement at this joint.

 Major reasons for pain around the SIJ include: